 Issue # 7 : Not Being Aware Of The Impact Your Own Visits Have On The Data That’s Tracked

 If you visit your own website regularly (let’s face it, who doesn’t!) and stay there for a long time, your own visits can be skewing your stats, particularly Average Visit Duration which shows the average of how long each person spends on your website.
 For example, if you visit for 30 minutes, and 1 other person visits for 2 minutes, then the Average Visit Duration is 16 minutes, but this information isn’t useful because your visit in over inflating the real number.
+(Note – your own visit will time out at a certain point if the browser is simply left open).

 There are several options for removing your own visits from the data.